Maximizing the Use of Public Dollars

 Providing Services Through Grants

 DCYF funds programs and services primarily through grants to community-based organizations and work orders to other city departments.
-DCYF's primary sources of revenue are the San Francisco Children's Fund, the General Fund of the City & County of San Francisco, federal and state funds, and private grants.
-DCYF will allocate roughly $76 million annually between 2013 and 2016.
+DCYF's primary sources of revenue are the San Francisco Children and Youth Fund, the General Fund of the City & County of San Francisco, federal and state funds, and private grants.
+DCYF will allocate roughly $80 million annually between 2013 and 2016.
 DCYF also maximizes the use of resources by leveraging partnerships with the San Francisco Unified School District, other city departments, and our grantees.

-DCYF operates on a three year planning cycle that starts with a comprehensive Community Needs Assessment (pdf) (CNA).
+DCYF's planning cycle that starts with a comprehensive Community Needs Assessment (pdf) (CNA).
 The most recent CNA was completed in May 2011.
 DCYF used the results from the CNA to develop a Children's Services Allocation Plan (pdf), which will guide DCYF's strategy over the next three years.
-Final awards for the current three year funding cycle were announced in Spring of 2013.
+Final awards for the current three year funding cycle were announced in Spring of 2013 and will end in 2016.